irmen/prog8/docs/source/programming.rst

 pokew(address, value)
     writes the word value at the given address in memory, in usual little-endian lsb/msb byte order.

+pokemon(address, value)
+    Attempts to write a byte to a ROM at a location in machine language monitor bank.
+    Doesn't have anything to do with a certain video game.

 push(value)
     pushes a byte value on the CPU hardware stack.
 Lowlevel function that should normally not be used.